alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 There’s a complete ban on exporting:

-anti personnel landmines (and parts for anti personnel landmines) blinding laser weapons man-portable air defence systems (MANPADs) to end users who aren’t states nuclear supplies or materials to a country that’s not one of the other recognised nuclear weapons states (United States, Russia, France and China)
+- anti personnel landmines, and parts for anti personnel landmines
+- blinding laser weapons
+- man-portable air defence systems (MANPADs) to end users who aren’t states
+- nuclear supplies or materials to a country that’s not one of the other recognised nuclear weapons states (United States, Russia, France and China)

 ##Apply for an export licence